-What is the underlying cause of alexithymia?
-We don’t know.
-But from a Couples Therapy perspective, whenever we see Alexithymia, we also see problems with attachment.
-And what causes problems with attachment?
+What is the underlying cause of Alexithymia?
+It’s varied ad complex.
+From a Couples Therapy perspective, whenever we see Alexithymia, we also see problems with attachment.
+And what causes issues with attachment?
 Often it is Adverse Childhood Experiences and, you guessed it, our old friend Developmental Trauma.

-In other words, when I read in a Big Big Book a complaint about a partner’s emotional unavailability, I have a number of rocks that I need to turn over to learn exactly what flavor of alexithymia I am dealing with.
+In other words, when I read in a Big Big Book a complaint about a partner’s emotional unavailability, I have several rocks that I need to turn over to learn precisely what flavor of Alexithymia I am dealing with.

 They are fundamentally unable to describe their emotional experiences.
 We know from attachment science that caregivers teach emotional expression by interaction with infants.

 Failure to do so impairs a child’s emotional self-awareness, and their capacity to be intimate with their future partners.